How to sell a car

 As the buyer may be purchasing unseen, don’t expect to achieve a top value.
 Be wary of bidders with no Ebay history, or without positive feedback, and do not do business with anyone offering you a suspiciously high price to settle up outside of Ebay’s payment system (ie handing over your bank account details).

 There are an increasing number of companies that offer to buy your car (eg We Buy Any Car).
 You enter your car’s details on the company’s website (such as age and mileage), receive a valuation, and then take it to a local depot to have it assessed.
 If all is well the money is usually paid straight into your bank account, but admin fees may be payable.

 This certainly sounds hassle-free, but such companies only offer a price giving margin for profit once they sell the car at auction.
 Online valuations are only provisional prior to the car’s inspection, and may be substantially reduced once the car has been seen.

 If you are stuck with a low-value car or you simply can’t face the tyre-kickers, you could donate it to a charity.
-Many charities, from big household names to small local fund-raisers, are signed up to schemes whereby a donated car can be collected and either auctioned (if it is roadworthy), or scrapped and recycled, the charity receiving the price paid.
+Many charities, from big household names to small local fund raisers, are signed up to schemes whereby a donated car can be collected and either auctioned (if it's roadworthy), or scrapped and recycled, with the charity receiving the price paid.
 This is sometimes done in partnership with social enterprises, such as those providing work experience for disadvantaged people.

 You will be able to declare the donation as Gift Aid, which will increase the money your chosen charity receives.
 Research the different schemes, however, because some deduct fees for administration and vehicle collection, reducing the money a charity gets.